ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 * Bucket name
 * Service API key

-You can set up the COS locker later, by providing the necessary cos-bucket-name and cos-endpoint.
-To remove COS Bucket use the COS Bucket toggle in the previous step.
+You can set up the Cloud Object Storage locker later, by providing the necessary cos-bucket-name and cos-endpoint.
+To remove the COS bucket, use the Cloud Object Storage bucket toggle in the previous step.

-To get the Cloud Object Storage Endpoint, please visit your COS Instance's page and select the 'Endpoints' section in the menu.
-You will need to copy the Public Endpoint matching the Bucket's region and resiliency.
+To get the Cloud Object Storage Endpoint, refer to your COS instance's page, and select the 'Endpoints' section in the menu.
+You need to copy the public endpoint that matches the bucket's region and resiliency.

 If you decide not to use Cloud Object Storage as an evidence locker, you can also set the required values after the creation of the toolchain by setting the cos-bucket-name, cos-endpoint environment variables in the CI Pipeline.